MASTER THE

 Native Addon Development

-Build thread-safe N-API modules with uv_queue_work, handle memory across JS/C++ boundaries, and debug core dumps.
+Build thread-safe N-API modules, move work through uv_queue_work, and handle memory across JavaScript and C++ boundaries.

-Propagate trace contexts with AsyncLocalStorage, control metrics cardinality, and analyze P99 latency with flamegraphs.
+Propagate trace context with AsyncLocalStorage, control metrics cardinality, and analyze latency with flamegraphs.

 Production Memory Management